These definitions are designed for use when dealing with any WC insurance personnel, especially when renewing your WC policies.

 Business Risk: The potential variation in revenues that can result from the nature of the product or service an organization provides.
 For example, an increase in demand for a product will result in higher profits.

 Captive Insurance Company: A hybrid form of risk financing where a subsidiary is created to insure the risks of its parent and affiliated companies.

-Case Reserves: The estimated amounts that must be paid on losses that have been reported.
+Case Reserves: The estimated amounts that may be paid on losses that have been reported.

 Catastrophe Bond: Type of insurance linked security specifically designed to transfer insurable catastrophe risk to noninsurance investors.